cms-ml/documentation/content/inference/particlenet.md

     The ParticleNet model stacks three EdgeConv blocks to construct higher-level features and passing them through the pipeline.
 The points (i.e., in our case, the particle candidates inside a jet) are not changing, but the per-point "coordinates" and "features" vectors changes, in both values and dimensions.

-    For the first EdgeConv block, the "coordinates" only includes the relative *η* and *φ* value of each particle.
+    For the first EdgeConv block, the "coordinates" only include the relative *η* and *φ* value of each particle.
 The "features" is a vector with a standard length of 32, which is linearly transformed from the initial feature vectors including the components of relative *η*, *φ*, the log of *p*<sub>T</sub>, etc. The first EdgeConv block outputs a per-point feature vector of length 64, which is taken as both the "coordinates" and "features" to the next EdgeConv block.
 That is to say, the next *k*-NN is applied on the 64D high-dimensional spatial space to capture the new relations of points learned by the model.
-This is visualized by the input/output array showing the data flow of the model.
+This is visualized by the input/output arrows showing the data flow of the model.
 We see that this architecture illustrates the stackability of the EdgeConv block, and is the core to the Dynamic Graph CNN (DGCNN), as the model can dynamically change the correlations of each point based on learnable features.

     A fusion technique is also used by concatenating the three EdgeConv output vectors together (adding the dimensions), instead of using the last EdgeConv output, to form an output vector.
 This is also one form of shortcut implementations that helps to ease the training for a complex and deep convolutional network model.